Interview by Daniela Silva

 The pressure to perform.
 I like being liked and appreciated.
-But when I start being guided in my work by the desire to be liked by or impress some audience, nothing good is produced.
-So I work the way I did as a kid, gathering stones by the river and tree resin in the woods and sharing my fascination with them with everyone around me.
+But once I start being guided in my work by the desire to be liked by or impress some audience, nothing good is produced.
+So, instead I work the way I did as a kid – gathering beautiful stones by the river and tree resin in the woods (I imagined them tiny smelly planets) and sharing my fascination with them with everyone around me.

 You couldn’t live without…